Kaza (rapper)

 Anthony Kazadi, better known as Kaza, is a French rapper from Fontenay-sous-Bois, Île-de-France.

+Career

 Starting in a career in basketball, he moved to rapping with the 2018 series HRTBRK with notable chart success from his starts.
 He was signed to Elektra France and was close to Gambi and said he was greatly influenced by group XV Barbar.
 His freestyles series led to a first studio album Heartbreak Life on 6 March 2020, reaching the Top 10 in the French Albums Chart, followed by a deluxe edition on 23 October 2020 titled Heartbreak Life: Winter Edition.
 His second album T*X*C dropped on 30 April 2021.
 His third album Titled Heartbreak Life 2 was released in on 12 January 2024.